This tutorial covers the main processing stages related to multispectral data processing:

 The dataset has been acquired with senseFly eBee X platform with mounted MicaSense RedEdge-MX sensor.

-Images from MicaSense RedEdge-MX, MicaSense RedEdge, MicaSense Altum and Parrot Sequoia can be loaded at once for all bands.
+Images from MicaSense RedEdge-MX, MicaSense RedEdge, MicaSense Altum, Parrot Sequoia and DJI Phantom 4 Multispecan be loaded at once for all bands.

 If there is no such information in the image meta-data, the calibration images will be detected automatically at the next step or they can be manually arranged to a camera folder for calibration images in the Workspace pane, if custom reflectance panel is used for the calibration.